Biodiversity loss is threatening life on our planet: what can we do to combat this silent killer?

 High-quality reforestation, species protection and conservation: how we can turn the tide on biodiversity loss

-Subscribing to Wilderness or Ocean Rescue means you can directly play your part in combatting the biodiversity crisis by supporting projects that both restore and protect the natural world to ensure our planet remains home to the breathtaking range of species we are all so fortunate to share nature with.
-Some highlights from the plans are:
+Through Pinwheel our customers can directly play their part in combatting the biodiversity crisis by supporting projects that both restore and protect the natural world to ensure our planet remains home to the breathtaking range of species we are all so fortunate to share nature with.
+Some highlights from the projects are:

 Eden Reforestation Projects – by employing local people to replant the forests they have traditionally relied on for food and shelter, supporting Eden means you are transforming lives alongside reestablishing vital ecosystems.
 Ocean Rescue is supporting high-quality coastal reforestation in Mozambique: